-Feature Availability: The Universal Client is part of SentryOne Cloud Monitor which is currently in a pilot release status.
-This product is only available to customers who are already members of the pilot program.
+Feature Availability: The Universal Client is part of SentryOne Monitor which is currently in a preview release status.

 Overview & Navigation

-The Universal Client is a web-based client to view SentryOne Cloud Monitor Pilot through a browser.
+The Universal Client is a web-based client to view SentryOne Monitor Preview through a browser.

 This is the default view for the navigation bar: